Lord-Chris/Lord-Chris/README.md

 Collaboration is my secret potion.
 UI/UX wizards, backend sorcerers, we're all partners in crafting mobile marvels.
 So, be it pixels or APIs, I'm your teammate, ready to brew something truly remarkable.

 By night, I'm a gamer and a anime buff.
 I love to play games and watch movies.
-I also love to exercise and take walks.

 ![](https://img.shields.io/twitter/follow/lord_chris__?logo=twitter&style=for-the-badge)
 ![](https://img.shields.io/github/followers/Lord-Chris?logo=github&style=for-the-badge)